katlande/MERFISH_Cropping/README.md

 * pandas
 * pyvips
 * Pillow
-##### To also work with segmentation polygons, these additional dependencies are required:
+##### To also work with segmentation polygons and molecules, these additional dependencies are required:
 * geopandas
 * matplotlib
 * pyarrow